dfuse-io/ice/tutorial.md

 #### Install Anchor

-You should have the Anchor wallet installed from the pre-requisites section.
+You should have the Anchor wallet installed from the prerequisites section.
 If not, go here to install: [release page](https://github.com/greymass/anchor/releases/tag/v1.0.2)

 #### Connect to custom network